-The profits reserve represents current year and accumulated profits transferred to a reserve to preserve the characteristic as a profit and not appropriate against prior year accumulated losses.
+The profits reserve represents current year and accumulated profits transferred to a reserve to preserve the characteristic as a profit.
 Such profits are available to enable payment of franked dividends in the future.

 Equity compensation reserve

 The Equity compensation reserve represents the accumulated expense recognised for share-based payments granted by the Company to date.
 No gain or loss is recognised in profit or loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.